 Why is iron important?

-Iron is a mineral that your body uses to make hemoglobin (pronounced "hee-muh-glow-bin").
+Iron is a mineral that your body uses to make hemoglobin (pronounced “hee-muh-glow-bin”).
 Hemoglobin is found in your red blood cells and helps carry oxygen to all parts of your body.
-Without enough iron, your body will not have enough hemoglobin and you may develop iron deficiency anemia (pronounced "ah-nee-me-ah").
-Symptoms of anemia include feeling tired all the time and getting sick more easily.
+Without enough iron, your body will not have enough hemoglobin, and you may develop iron deficiency anemia (pronounced “ah-nee-me-ah”).
+Some symptoms of anemia are feeling tired all the time and getting sick more easily.
 Babies and children need iron for healthy growth and development, including brain development.

 How much iron do I need?